Will-Griffiths-Ireland/Mars-Colony-One/README.md

 I gave a lot of thought to producing a site that was an example of something a large company/corp would produce.

-* The site aims to be a sleek promotion of their project/mission
+* Sleek promotion of their project/mission
-* My focus is to captivate the user and sell the dream of living on Mars
+* Captivate the user and sell the dream of living on Mars
-* My design is bold and minimalist
+* Bold minimalist design
 * Highly responsive from ultra-wide desktops down to mobile phones

 ### **Target Audiences:**